-The choice of procedure for LSCD depends on the extent of the ocular surface involvement (partial vs. total), laterality (unilateral or bilateral), absence or presence of ongoing inflammation or infection and associated secondary glaucoma (5).
-In cases with total LSCD, either autologous limbal lenticule from the fellow eye or cadaveric kerato-limbal allograft or allograft- taken from a living family-related donor graft transplantationcan be performed, coupled with topical or systemic immunosuppression (6).
+The choice of procedure for LSCD depends on the extent of the ocular surface involvement (partial vs. total), the laterality (unilateral or bilateral), absence or presence of ongoing inflammation or infection and associated secondary glaucoma (5).
+In cases with total LSCD, either autologous limbal lenticule from the fellow eye or cadaveric kerato-limbal allograft or allograft taken from a living family-related donor graft transplantation can be performed, coupled with topical or systemic immunosuppression (6).

-The aim of the study: to evaluate the surgical outcomes and possible complications of limbal stem cell transplantation procedures including (KLAU) keratolimbal autograft transplantation and keratolimbal allograft (KLAL) transplantation.
+The aim of the study: to evaluate the surgical outcomes and possible complications of limbal stem cell transplantation procedures including keratolimbal autograft (KLAU) transplantation and keratolimbal allograft (KLAL) transplantation.